UniStuttgart-VISUS/megamol/docs/manual.md

 This command line select the class SIFFDataSource for the module data.
 The input file name and output file name are explicitly specified using the -v arguments.
 The job execution starts immediately.
-After all data is written, MegaMol TM terminates itself.
+After all data is written, MegaMol&trade; terminates itself.
 The console output should be similar to this listing:

 Code p.26